quadrismegistus/hashstash/README.md

 ### Convenient usage
 - Dictionary-like interface, except absolutely anything can be either a key or value (even unhashable entities like sets or unpicklable entities like lambdas, local functions, etc)

-- Multiprocessing support: connection pooling, multiprocessing locks, etc
+- Multiprocessing support: connection pooling, multiprocessing locks, parallelize operations as much as a given engine allows

 - Function decorators like `@stashed_result`, which cache the results of function calls